ducasp/MSX-Development/FPGA/ocm-pld v3.9a/firmware/smxhb_frankysnd/README.txt

       as the internal keyboard of Hotbit is not standard and its map is very peculiar, while PS/2 keyboards have a different mapping.
-DIP switch 9 set to OFF is the default, using the internal mapping, if set to ON it will use the mapping the firmware was built-in (my releases are usually for Brazilian Keyboards, let me know if you need for a different layout that is covered by KdL regular releases), that is handy when you want to use an external keyboard.
+DIP switch 9 set to OFF is the default, using the internal mapping, if set to ON it will use the mapping the firmware was built-in, that is handy when you want to use an external keyboard.

+    - Fix: Select key was not working on original 3.7.1 based release, it works now.
+Also, SELECT + UP and SELECT + DOWN replaces Page Up and Page Down, so it is possible to activate the autofire module using only SMX-HB internal keyboard.

     - Missing: SMX-HB FPGA has less cells than other SM-X devices as it uses a FPGA with about 70% of the capacity of the other devices, so it doesn't